Create your first agent

 Together, we'll create a custom agent that can reply to the employee's questions using the internal documentation.

 Replace the [X] with the information that fits your situation.
-Note: you can follow the tips at the bottom to improve the agent's output.
 In this example, we'll make it an HR agent that answers questions regarding HR company policies.

-Note: you can change the model the agent uses.
+You can also change the model that the agent uses from the "Advanced settings" dropdown

-This tool will give the agent the ability to search through your documentation to find the most relevant documents and to use them as context to generate the answer.
+Tools & Knowledge give your agent special abilities.
+In this case, we'll give our agent access to the generic search ability.
+This will allow the agent to search through your documentation to find the most relevant documents and to use them as context to generate the answer.

 Learn more about tools & capabilities